shotgun45/GoQSO/documentation/POSTGRESQL_SETUP.md

 CREATE DATABASE goqso;
 CREATE USER goqso WITH PASSWORD 'your_password';
 GRANT ALL PRIVILEGES ON DATABASE goqso TO goqso;
+GRANT ALL ON SCHEMA public TO goqso;
+GRANT CREATE ON SCHEMA public TO goqso;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO goqso;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO goqso;

 -- For PostgreSQL 15+, you may also need:
 \c goqso